Graduate School of Arts and Sciences

 Only well-qualified applicants who have completed at least the normal four-year program leading to the bachelor's degree will be considered for admission to the Graduate School.
 Graduates of schools outside the United States and others who have completed the equivalent of a bachelor's degree program may apply, describing in detail the educational program they have completed.

 Applicants should consult specific program requirements for testing information.
 Many programs require the GRE general test, and some may require the appropriate subject test.
-In the case where the GRE is not required, it is highly recommended that the applicant take the exam prior to submitting an application.
-In the case of certain programs, the GMAT, Miller Analogy Test, or the MCAT may be substituted for the GRE.
+In the case where the GRE is required, it is highly recommended that the applicant take the exam prior to submitting an application.
+In the case of certain programs, the GMAT, Miller Analogy Test, SAT I, or the MCAT may be substituted for the GRE.
 Requirements may be found at www.brandeis.edu/gsas.

 Applicants should take the GRE no later than six weeks prior to the program's deadline.
 GRE scores that are received after the appropriate deadline may not be considered.
 For more information, please consult the Education Testing Service, Princeton, New Jersey 08541-6155, www.gre.org.